sass/sass/accepted/first-class-calc.md

 This will still return plain numbers when given compatible numbers as inputs, but it will also make it clear that `calc()`s are supported and that Miriam expects to support them on into the future.

+#### Returning Numbers

+In plain CSS, the expression `calc(<number>)` is not strictly equivalent to the same `<number>` on its own (and same for `calc(<dimension>)`).
+In certain property contexts, a `calc()`'s value can be rounded or clamped, so for example `width: calc(-5px)` and `z-index: calc(1.2)` are equivalent to `width: 0` and `z-index: 1`.

+In this proposal, rather than preserving calculations whose arguments are plain numbers or dimensions as `calc()` expressions, we convert them to Sass numbers.
+This is technically a slight violation of CSS compatibility, because it avoids the rounding/clamping behavior described above.
+However, we judge this slight incompatibility to be worthwhile for a number of reasons:

+* We get a lot of value from allowing calculations to simplify to numbers.
+In addition to making it easier to work with `calc()` for its own sake, this simplification makes it possible to use `calc()` to write division expressions using `/`.
+Since `/`-as-division is otherwise deprecated due to `/` being used as a separator in CSS, this provides a substantial ergonomic benefit to users.

+* Any situation where a *build-time calculation* could produce a number that needs to be clamped or rounded in order to be valid is likely to be a result of user error, and we generally have lower compatibility requirements for errors than we do for valid and useful CSS.
+We know of know use-case for writing CSS like `width: calc(-5px)` instead of `width: 0`.
+The use-case for CSS's clamping and rounding behavior is for browse-time calculations like `calc(20px - 3em)`, and these will continue to be emitted as `calc()` expressions.

+* It's very easy to explicitly preserve the CSS behavior if it's desired.
+A `CalculationInterpolation` will always produce a `calc()` expression, so `calc(#{-5px})` can be used to force a calculation that won't return a number.
+  In addition, the `clamp()` syntax and `math.round()` function can be used to do build-time clamping and rounding if that's desired.

 #### Interpolation in `calc()`